Experts Warn to Avoid These 5 Items When Traveling If You’re Over 65

 “These types of shoes can contribute to an unstable gait, increasing the likelihood of trips and falls, which could be particularly dangerous for older adults with reduced balance and stability.
 Opting for more supportive footwear with better traction can help reduce the risk of falling or injury,” she explains.

 Similarly, high-heeled shoes can put you at risk while traveling, says Daniel Morris, founder of My Caring Plan.
-"Stability is critical for senior safety.
+“Stability is critical for senior safety.
 They can have a sprain or turn an ankle due to high heels, shoes, or sandals.
 Flat shoes or shoes with a slight, wide heel are a safer choice.
-Opt for non-slip shoes or shoes with an excellent grip to reduce the risk of falls and slips," he tells Best Life.
+Opt for non-slip shoes or shoes with an excellent grip to reduce the risk of falls and slips,” he says.

-RELATED: 7 Clothing Items to Never Wear Through Airport Security, Experts Say.
+RELATED: 7 Clothing Items to Never Wear Through Airport Security, Experts Say

 Another clothing item to avoid while traveling is shapewear, says Nancy Mitchell, RN, a registered nurse and a contributing writer at Assisted Living.
 In particular, she warns against garments made of Lycra and Spandex.